Ada-Developers-Academy/core/representing-data/representing-data-in-lists-and-dictionaries.md

 - Find the differences between the two sequences.
   - Add each difference to the list of differences.

-### Make Your Own Conclusions About Lists in Python Code
+### Make Your Own Conclusions About Lists in Problem Statements

+The ideal solution for the problem statement above uses lists.

+Did you come to that conclusion?
+If so, how?
 Share your notes about what you observed in the above problem statement. **What pieces of the problem statement** directly helped you make those conclusions?

 Learn Short Answer